 So, let’s roll with it – yeah, ha ha, I’m being punny – and make us some peanut-butter jelly rolls!

 I just know you also have fun food fusions that you love!
-Please, do us a favor, and put in a comment what your favorite recipe combination is!
+What is your favorite combination of two recipes?

 Peanut Butter Jelly Rolls